raspberrypilearning/quiz-time/en/step_3.md

 ## Check the answer

-In this step you will create a function to check the user's answer and let them know if they were right!
+In this step, you will create a function to check the user's answer and let them know if they were right!

 The starter project already has a `scripts.js` file that contains constants.

 ### Create the checkAnswer function

-Next you need to create a function that will handle the button's `onclick` event.
+Next, you need to create a function that will handle the button's `onclick` event.

 --- code ---
 ---